-Adulthood comes at you fast and with it comes a lot of unexpected responsibilities.
-These responsibilities include shopping for groceries, washing the laundry… and dishes, thinking about the possibilities of living with roommates or a spouse, or raising the smaller kind of roommates, other words known as, having kids. \
+Adulthood comes quickly, and with it comes many unexpected responsibilities.
+These responsibilities include shopping for groceries, washing the laundry… and dishes, considering the possibilities of roommates or a spouse or even raising the much shorter roommates, aka kids.

 How to Know If You’re Ready to Buy Your First Home

 Buying your first home is a very special and exciting experience.
 It’s a process that takes a lot of time and planning.
 You don’t wake up one day and suddenly decide to give away your savings to purchase a house.